xbeat/Machine-Learning/README.md

 Introduction to Unsupervised Learning

 Unsupervised learning is a branch of machine learning where algorithms find patterns in data without explicit labels.
 It's like being a detective, uncovering hidden structures in complex datasets.
 Unlike supervised learning, where we train models on labeled data, unsupervised learning works with unlabeled data, making it powerful for exploratory data analysis and pattern discovery.

+## Explaining Polynomial Functions with Python

+Introduction to Polynomial Functions

+Polynomial functions are fundamental mathematical constructs that appear in various fields, from algebra to calculus.
+In this presentation, we'll explore polynomial functions using Python, demonstrating how to create, manipulate, and analyze them programmatically.

 ## Methods to Improve Machine Learning Accuracy Evaluation